Treaty of Paris (1763): British perspective

 The war was fought all over the world, but the British began the war over French possessions in North America.
 After a long debate of the relative merits of Guadeloupe, which produced £6 million a year in sugar, and Canada, which was expensive to keep, Great Britain decided to keep Canada for strategic reasons and to return Guadeloupe to France.
 The war had weakened France, but it was still a European power.
-British Prime Minister Lord Bute wanted a peace that would not push France towards a second war.
+British prime minister Lord Bute wanted a peace that would not push France towards a second war.

 Although the Protestant British worried about having so many Roman Catholic subjects, Great Britain did not want to antagonize France by expulsion or forced conversion or for French settlers to leave Canada to strengthen other French settlements in North America.

 French perspective

 Unlike Lord Bute, the French Foreign Minister, the Duke of Choiseul, expected a return to war.
 However, France needed peace to rebuild.
 France preferred to keep its Caribbean possessions with their profitable sugar trade, rather than the vast Canadian lands, which had been a financial burden on France.
 French diplomats believed that without France to keep the Americans in check, the colonists might attempt to revolt.
 In Canada, France wanted open emigration for those, such as the nobility, who would not swear allegiance to the British Crown.
-Finally, France required protection for Roman Catholics in North America.
+Finally, France required toleration for Roman Catholics in North America.